Xilmi/Rotp-Fusion/README.md

   - Removed the key listener to the result pane.
   - Fixed double Index.
   - Removed useless key modifiers.
+  - Starting the console set the Graphic mode to "Low".

 2024.01.30 (BR)
 - Command Console: